chiperific/wmrecc_timesheet/README.markdown

 * Frame out payroll view
 * Create Holiday model
 * Manage holidays (fixed and floating) through config page
-* show a message on timesheet view when holidays are present
+* show a message on timesheet view when holidays are present in date range
+* refractor js files to only load if pathname is in pathAry
+* Payroll: calculate hours per payroll in user.rb

 ## Next steps:
+* Payroll: calculate $ Total
-* Calculate workdays in a pay period with consideration for holidays
+* wait, why? : * Calculate workdays in a pay period with consideration for holidays
 * Users#edit: auto-hide hourly or salary based upon pay_type

 * Finish payroll view